 Dr Stephanie Lewis is a Clinical Lecturer in Child and Adolescent Psychiatry at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London.
 She was a BRC Preparatory Clinician Fellow in 2016-2017.
+We spoke to her in August 2018.

 Tell us about your career to date